mrinalini-m/TheRvWishList/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  - RV Wish List

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  - Compare your dream RVs all in one place!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  - A wishlist to store all the information on RVs you are looking to buy and compare them in one place.
+So you don't have to bookmark on pininterest, save links and browse through multiple sources and make your own spreadsheet to make a decision.

 ## Problem ##
   > Describe the problem your product solves.
+  - Nothing that allows users to store and compare information on Recreational Vehicles they are looking to buy in one place.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  - Filter, sort and visualize specs on RVs in one place to help them make the best decision.
+Users don't have to make their own spreadsheet and go to several sites and pages for the information.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  - Save, sort and see everything you want to, about ALL the RVs you're looking to buy, all in one place.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  -Just enter the link to the RV or enter some info in the form to start making a list of the RVs you're looking to buy.
+Then sort, filter and see which is the perfect RV for you.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  - This made my RV shopping so much easier.
+Before, I had to go each product webpage and had this massive bookmark list.
+I still didn't have a way to compare any specs on the RVs.
+But this app allowed me to compare everything in one place.
+It made my life so much easier having an organized, beautiful list that I can reference back to anytime I want, without having to go through 25 links.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  - You don't have to make an account to see the benefits of using this app.
+But signing up allows you to come back to your list anytime you want!